[This is a freely translated version of "The Wizard's

 up in the wizard's room, Cicho returns to cut his

-hand and fans the flame with other.
+one hand and fans the flame with the other.

 note: At the beginning of